• India CSR Awards 2025

 These and a host of other such ideas have given rise to the concept of Corporate Social Responsibility (CSR).
 The concept of CSR goes beyond charity or philanthropy and requires the company to act beyond its legal obligations and to integrate social, environmental and ethical concerns into its business process.
 Business for Social Responsibility defines CSR as “achieving commercial success in ways that honor ethical values and respect people, communities, and the environment.

 It means addressing the legal, ethical, commercial and other expectations that society has for business and making decisions that fairly balance the claims of all key stakeholders.
-In its simplest terms it is: “what you do, how you do it, and when and what you say.”
+In its simplest terms, it is: “what you do, how you do it, and when and what you say.”
 A widely quoted definition by the World Business Council for Sustainable Development states that “Corporate social responsibility is the continuing commitment by business to behave ethically and contribute to economic development while improving the quality of life of the workforce and their families as well as of the local community and society at large”.

-The emerging concept of CSR goes beyond charity and requires the company to act beyond its legal obligations and to integrate social, environmental and ethical concerns into company’s business process.
+The emerging concept of CSR goes beyond charity and requires the company to act beyond its legal obligations and to integrate social, environmental, and ethical concerns into the company’s business process.
 What is generally understood by CSR is that the business has a responsibility – towards its stakeholders and society at large – that extends beyond its legal and enforceable obligations.

 The triple bottom line approach to CSR emphasizes a company’s commitment to operating in an economically, socially and environmentally sustainable manner.
 The emerging concept of CSR advocates moving away from a ‘shareholder alone’ focus to a ‘multi-stakeholder’ focus.
 This would include investors, employees, business partners, customers, regulators, supply chain, local communities, the environment and society at large.